wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 ## Comprehension list

-Comprehension list cames from *set comprehension* which is a mathematical concept of generating a small set from a general one.
+Comprehension list cames from *set comprehension* which is a mathematical concept of generating a set from a general one.

 Set comprehensions have the following form: